DeepaChauhan-Work/DeepaChauhan-Work/README.md

 # 💫 About Me:
-I currently work at Accenture.<br>I am working on Quiz generator app with AI Prompt <br>and Release management  Application using Angular and dot net core.<br>I am learning System Design and Gen AI and Agentic AI.
+I currently work at Accenture.<br>I am working on Quiz generator app with AI Prompt <br>and Release management  Application using Angular and .net core.<br>I am learning System Design, Gen AI and Agentic AI.

 ## 🌐 Socials: